simplesurance/terraform-provider-bunny/docs/resources/bunny_edgerule.md

 - **action_parameter_2** (String) The Action parameter 2.
 The value depends on other parameters of the edge rule.
 - **id** (String) The ID of this resource.
 - **trigger_matching_type** (String) The trigger matching type.
-Valid values: none, any, all
+Valid values: all, any, none

 ### Read-Only